 Redmond is part of the Cascade Water Alliance (CWA) and buys 60% of its supply from the Seattle Tolt River supply through the CWA.
 The rest of our drinking water supply comes from our five municipal supply wells that serve the areas of town east of the Sammamish River.
 The City of Redmond believes that safe drinking water is no accident - it is our highest priority - but we need your help to continue to be successful.

-Redmond's Wellhead Protection Ordinance was a major step toward protecting approximately 35% of our City’s drinking water supply which comes from shallow well aquifers.
-Take a few minutes to learn how the Ordinance helps to protect our drinking water supply by visiting the Groundwater/Wellhead Protection on this website.
+Redmond's Wellhead Protection Ordinance was a major step toward protecting the approximately 40% of our City’s drinking water supply that comes from groundwater.

-All of Redmond's water supply meets or exceeds all Environmental Protection Agency and Washington State Department of Health drinking water regulations.
-Water from each well is treated before it enters the City water supply system.
+Redmond's drinking water meets or exceeds all Environmental Protection Agency and Washington State Department of Health drinking water regulations.
+Water from each supply well is treated before it enters the City water supply system.
 Currently, Redmond provides three types of treatments - fluoridation, chlorination, and pH adjustment - to comply with these regulations.